Eliyahu Goldratt biography and books

 - “Productivity is meaningless unless you know what your goal is.”

-Publications and books by Eliyahu Goldratt et al.
+Books, articles and other publications by Eliyahu Goldratt

 - 2009.
 Standing on the shoulders of giants: production concepts versus production applications.
 The Hitachi Tool Engineering example